Alternate Paladin

 20th-level Blackguard Paladin feature

-As a bonus action, you can transform into an avatar of divine hatred.
+As a bonus action, you can transform into an avatar of divine darkness.
 While transformed you gain the following benefits:

-• Any bright light within 30 feet of you becomes dim light.
+• Bright light within 30 feet of you becomes dim light.

 • When you deal necrotic damage to a creature you gain temporary hit points equal to half the damage dealt.